Charles Paul Conn: Career

-The number of undergraduate degree programs offered by Lee quadrupled under Conn's leadership.
-In 1986 the college offered 22 programs of undergraduate study; by 2020 the number was 159.
+The number of undergraduate degree programs offered by Lee quadrupled under Conn's tenure.
+In 1986, the college offered 22 programs of undergraduate study; by 2020, the number was 159.
 The college became a university, offering master and doctoral programs for the first time.
 The school's hallmark service learning and global perspectives initiatives launched during his tenure.
 Enrollment quintupled from 1,000 to 5,000 students and the campus expanded from 22 acres to 120.
 Conn convinced the city council to close part of Church Street, establishing a central pedestrian mall on campus.
 More than 30 campus buildings were constructed during his tenure, including the Dixon Center theater, DeVos Recreation Center, Curtsinger Music Building, Deacon Jones Dining Hall, Helen DeVos College of Education, Center for the Humanities, School of Religion, Science and Math Complex, Communications Building, School of Nursing, and chapel.
 The Paul Conn Student Union built in 2000 was named in his honor.
 The campus received more than $200 million in improvements during his tenure and more than 12 new sports were offered at the scholarship level.
 The school's endowment increased from $2 million to more than $20 million during Conn's time in office.

 Conn retired in 2020 after serving 34 years as Lee's president.
 When his successor, Dr. Mark Walker, resigned in 2024, Conn returned to lead the school again for the 2024-2025 school year.
+Conn's son, Brian, became Lee's director of communications.
+Conn's daughter, Vanessa Hammond, became Lee's vice president of university relations.